-You may be able to use Form 2555-EZ, Foreign Earned Income Exclusion, if you did not have any self-employment income for the year, your total foreign earned income did not exceed $95,100, you do not have any business or moving expenses, and you do not claim the housing exclusion or deduction.
+You may be able to use Form 2555-EZ, Foreign Earned Income Exclusion, if you didn't have any self-employment income for the year, your total foreign earned income did not exceed $101,300, you don't have any business or moving expenses, and you don't claim the housing exclusion or deduction.
 For more details, see Form 2555-EZ and its separate instructions.

 If you are a U.S. citizen or a U.S. resident alien living in a foreign country, you are subject to the same U.S. income tax laws that apply to citizens and resident aliens living in the United States.

 You qualify for the tax benefits available to taxpayers who have foreign earned income if both of the following apply.

 You meet the tax home test (discussed later on this page).

 You meet either the bona fide residence test or the physical presence test, discussed later.

 You are employed on an offshore oil rig in the territorial waters of a foreign country and work a 28-day on/28-day off schedule.
 You return to your family residence in the United States during your off periods.
 You are considered to have an abode in the United States and don't meet the tax home test.
 You can't claim either of the exclusions or the housing deduction.

 Generally, if you were in Cuba in violation of U.S. travel restrictions, the following rules apply.